harmeetsaluja/SQL-Projects/README.md

 # Yelp Dataset: Profiling and Analysis
-Using SQL for Data Analysis on various datasets
+Using SQL for Data Analysis on Yelp dataset